ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

     --response-types token,code
 ```

-Now that the infrastructure is all set up, it's time to perform the OAuth2
+Now the infrastructure is all set up, and it's time to perform the OAuth2
 Client Credentials Flow.
-In this case the CLI will be used to Fcreate an OAuth2 Client that is able to perform this flow.
+In this case the CLI will be used to create an OAuth2 Client that is able to perform this flow.

-CLI.

 The flags used here in the command
 `--grant-types client_credentials`  allow the client to perform the OAuth